 Zimbabwe is a place of incredible wildlife, vibrant culture and wild national parks.
-Despite these wonderful attributes, a combination of recent events and hypersensitive press has led to worry and uncertainty around travel to Zimbabwe, and while some of it may have merit, this is, unfortunately, creating misconceptions of a beautiful country with great potential.
-(Check out OneZimbabwe.org for more)
+Despite these positive attributes, a combination of recent events and deep-rooted misconceptions has led to worry and uncertainty around travel to Zimbabwe.
+While some of it may have merit, its unfortunately, standing in the way of a beautiful country fulfilling its potential.
+(Take a look at OneZimbabwe.org for more)

 While politics will always be politics, when you decide to travel to Zimbabwe, you’ll be captivated by the level of hospitality, welcoming and overall service of the Zimbabwean people - people who are positive about change and passionate about their country.
 Tourism acts as an engine for development in a country; it stimulates economic growth, fosters the need for infrastructure, creates jobs and, in Zimbabwe's case, protects wildlife resources for future generations.